- You should be the Workspace Admin to be able to see the GitOps sidebar item and add Git Provider.

 Step 1 - Setting up

-Go to Settings from the top nav bar, select GitOps under Workspace, and then click Add a Git provider.
+- Go to Settings from the top nav bar, select GitOps under Integration, and then click Add a Git provider.

-Both the instance URL and Display name are pre-populated for you.
+Azure DevOps.
+Both the Instance URL and Display name are pre-populated for you.

-- Name: Can be other names than "Bytebase", as long as the workspace admin can identify this consumer is for "Bytebase"
+bb, as long as the organization admin can identify this application is for

-Click the Save button after filling the info on Bitbucket.org and you will see a created consumer, along with its Key and Secret.
+Click the "Register application" button after filling the info on Azure and you will see a created application, then click on show to generate a new client secret:

 Step 2.2 - Verify setup